tandermann/iucn_extinction_simulator/README.md

 	- `conda install iucn_sim`

 	> Tip: It is recommendable to create your own environment for `iucn_sim`.
 This will ensure that downloading the required R or Python version for `iucn_sim` will not affect any existing setup on your computer.
 In order to install `iucn_sim` into a new environment, simply type `conda create -n iucn_sim_env iucn_sim`.
-	Now, everytime you want to use the software, you first need to connect to the environment you just created, by typing `source activate iucn_sim_env`.
+	Now, everytime you want to use the software, you first need to connect to the environment you just created, by typing `conda activate iucn_sim_env`.
 Now you can use `iucn_sim`, while connected to your specially created environment.
-Disconnect from the environment by typing `source deactivate` while connected.
+Disconnect from the environment by typing `conda deactivate` while connected.

 5. Test if installation worked by typing `iucn_sim -h`.
 This should show an overview of the available arguments of `iucn_sim`.